learningequality/kolibri/README.rst

 How can I use it?
 -----------------

-Kolibri is under active development and is not yet ready to be used.
-In the meantime, take a look at `KA-Lite <https://learningequality.org/kolibri/>`_, Kolibri's predecessor which is already deployed around the world.
+Kolibri is under active development and is not yet ready to be used in real deployments.

+**We expect a public beta to be available during second half of 2017.**

+In the meantime, take a look at
+`KA-Lite <https://learningequality.org/kolibri/>`_, Kolibri's predecessor which is already deployed around the world.

 How can I contribute?
 ---------------------

 .. warning::

-  We welcome new contributors but since **Kolibri** is still in development, the API is not yet completely ready to integrate external plugins.
-Please start by:
+  *We welcome new contributors but since* ***Kolibri*** *is still in* *development, the APIs are subject to change, and upgrade paths are not* *guaranteed for all releases.
+We do not recommend deploying Kolibri before* *the first public betas are available.*

+  *Please start by:*

 * Reading our `Developer Documentation <http://kolibri.readthedocs.io/en/develop/dev/getting_started.html>`_ available online, and in the ``docs/`` directory.
 * Contacting us on the Mailing list: `Google groups <https://groups.google.com/a/learningequality.org/forum/#!forum/dev>`_.
 * or via IRC: #kolibri on Freenode.